RFPs and Business Opportunities

 Vendor, contractor and bidding information

 For its ongoing operations and for special projects and initiatives, the Wisconsin Center District purchases a wide variety of products and services from outside vendors and contractors.
-As a government agency, the District normally solicits at least three quotes or bids from competing firms for purchases over $500.
-Much greater expenditures, typically for major projects or initiatives, are subject to a Request for Quotation (RFQs) or Request for Proposal (RFPs) process.
+Expenditures for major projects or initiatives are subject to a Request for Quotation (RFQs) or Request for Proposal (RFPs) process.

 Disadvantaged/Minority/Women-owned Business Enterprise participation